Can I apply for a new visa immediately after overstaying?

 Related Articles

-- What are some experiences flying with Qatar Airways?
+- What are the downsides of flying with Qatar Airways?

 HOW CAN WE HELP?